steve.lime at dnr.state.mn.us

 File paths may be given as absolute paths, or as paths relative to the location of the mapfile.
 In addition, data files may be specified relative to the SHAPEPATH.

 The mapfile has a hierarchical structure, with the MAP object being the „root”.
 All other objects fall under this one.

 Comments are designated with a #.
 Since version 7.2 MapServer also supports single or multi-line C-style comments, as /* … */

 Attributes are named using the following syntax: [ATTRIBUTENAME].

 that the name of the attribute included between the square brackets IS CASE SENSITIVE.
-Generally ESRI generated shape data sets have their attributes (.dbf column names) all in upper-case for instance, and for PostGIS, ALWAYS use lower-case.
+Generally Esri shapefiles have their attributes (.dbf column names) all in upper-case for instance, and for PostGIS, ALWAYS use lower-case.

 MapServer Regular Expressions are used through the operating system’s C Library.
 For information on how to use and write Regular Expressions on your system, you should read the documentation provided with your C Library.
 On Linux, this is GLibC, and you can read „man 7 regex” … This man page is also available on most UNIX’s.
 Since these RegEx’s are POSIX compliant, they should be the same on Windows as well, so windows users can try searching the web for „man 7 regex” since man pages are available all over the web.